elanatframework/Code_behind/doc/layout.md

 The `LoadPage("/header.aspx")` function also adds a page at the path `wwwroot/header.aspx` to the same section.

-Please note that if you want to access the HttpContet in the header.aspx file, you must write a method similar to the following:
+Please note that if you want to access the HttpContext in the header.aspx file, you must write a method similar to the following:
 `@LoadPage("/header.aspx", context)`

 Header page (header.aspx) (Razor syntax)